Crydust/whenchanged/README.md

 Configuration
 -------------

-A file with the name whenchanged.properties must be present in the same folder as the whenchanged.jar file.
+Unless youspecify the config file a file with the name `whenchanged.properties` should be present in the same folder as the whenchanged.jar file.
 This is an example.

     delay=2000